-It also provides extended warranty coverage along with identity theft resolution services for consumers.
+The card also provides extended warranty coverage along with identity theft resolution services for consumers.
 And extended warranty insurance along with MasterRental coverage for businesses.

-Tip: Starting June 12th, all Sam’s Plus members will also be automatically enrolled to receive $10 in Cash Rewards for every $500 spent on qualifying pre-tax Sam’s Club purchases, regardless of whether you use cash or credit.
+And Sam’s Plus members will also be automatically enrolled to receive $10 in Cash Rewards for every $500 spent on qualifying pre-tax Sam’s Club purchases, regardless of whether you use cash or credit.

 In summary, you can earn up to $500 annually through Sam’s Club Cash Rewards and another $5,000 annually when using the Sam’s Club MasterCard.
 Not a bad deal.

-Pros and Cons of Sam’s Club MasterCard
+Pros of Sam’s Club MasterCard

 - 5% cash back on gas